Interrupt/delve-framework/README.md

 *This is in early development and the api is still coming together, so be warned!*

+Some examples compiled for web can be seen at https://interrupt.github.io/delve-framework-web-examples

 <p align="center">
 <img width="1072" alt="Screen Shot 2024-01-27 at 12 02 33 AM" src="https://github.com/Interrupt/delve-framework/assets/1374/45b64806-7829-4542-80d5-5a892eebf80d">
 </p>

 ## Design Philosphy